sumitkumarbittu/co/README.md

 - Supports `multipart/form-data` for file uploads.
 - Automatic integration with the offline queuing system.

+`DELETE /api/messages/:id`
+- Permanently removes a message and its associated media reference.

 ### 📥 Media
 `GET /api/media/:id`
 - Streams binary data directly from the database with appropriate MIME headers.